nuuuwan/news_lk3_data/README.md

 Dr. Bellana also said that although the wound on the woman’s leg is quite serious, her condition is now in a stable level.

+He stated that she was subjected to a three-hour-long surgery and is currently in the intensive care unit as her injury is somewhat serious.

 Popular singer K. Sujeewa and another male, who were injured in the shooting, are being treated at the Colombo National Hospital while another two wounded women are being treated at the Homagama Hospital.

-The shooting had occurred during the opening ceremony of a beauty salon near the Clock Tower in Athurugiriya.
-Six persons were rushed to hospital following the shooting.

 ...